 - 1 cup (120g) confectioners’ sugar

-- 3 Tablespoons (45ml) heavy cream (or milk for a less creamy texture)
+- 3 Tablespoons (45ml) heavy cream (or milk for a thinner consistency)

 - 1/2 teaspoon pure vanilla extract

-- Make the muffins: In a medium bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy, about 1 minute.
-Add the brown sugar and granulated sugar and beat on high until creamed, about 2 full minutes.
+- In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter and both sugars together on high speed until smooth and creamy, about 2 minutes.
 Scrape down the sides and bottom of the bowl as needed.
-Add the eggs, yogurt, and vanilla extract.
+Add the eggs, yogurt or sour cream, and vanilla extract.
 Beat on medium speed for 1 minute, then turn up to high speed until the mixture is combined and mostly creamy.
 (It’s ok if it appears somewhat curdled.)
 Scrape down the sides and bottom of the bowl as needed.
 With the mixer running on low speed, add the dry ingredients and milk into the wet ingredients and beat until no flour pockets remain.
 Fold in the chopped peaches.

-- Peaches: You can use chopped frozen peaches—do not thaw.
+- Frozen Peaches: You can use chopped frozen peaches—do not thaw.
 Extend total bake time by 1–2 minutes.